 4. Add the bay leaf, peppercorns, parsley and thyme to the pan.
 Generously season everything with salt and pepper.
 Add cold water to cover all ingredients by about an inch.

 5. Set the lid on askew and bring to a simmer.
 When the water begins to simmer, turn the heat to medium-low.
 Adjust the temperature as needed to produce occasional gentle bubbles but not to boil vigorously.
 Strong boiling will result in a cloudy, greasy broth.

 6. Let the broth simmer very gently for as long as possible, up to 4-5 hours.
 The longer it simmers, the more rich and flavorful it will turn out.

-7. When finished, strain the broth into a degreasing pitcher or other bowl or measuring cup.
-As it sits, the fat will rise to the top.
-Skim the fat and allow broth to cool completely to room temperature before covering and storing.
+7. When finished, strain the broth into a degreasing pitcher (aka fat separator, see notes) or other bowl or measuring cup.
+Skim the fat and allow the broth to cool completely before covering and storing.

 The giblets consist of the heart, gizzard and liver, which are usually packaged into a small bag together, with the neck separate.
 All of these are usually found stuffed inside the main cavity of the bird.